directus/directus/docs/app/file-library.md

 ### File Sidebar

-The file sidebar also includes the following details:
+The file sidebar also includes the following details, which are not editable and serve as metadata.

 ![File Sidebar](https://cdn.directus.io/docs/v9/app-guide/file-library/file-library-20220305A/file-sidebar-20220305A.webp)

 - **Type** – The MIME type of the file, displayed in the App as a formatted media type.
-- **Dimensions** – (Images Only) The width and height of the image in pixels.
+- **Dimensions** – _Images only_.
+The width and height of the image in pixels.
-- **Size** – The file-size the asset takes up within the storage adapter.
+- **Size** – The file-size the asset takes up in the storage adapter.
 - **Created** – The timestamp of when the file was uploaded to the Project.
 - **Owner** – The Directus user that uploaded the file to the Project.
 - **Modified** – The timestamp of when the file was last modified.